 Table of Contents

-You can download the the repo to working_directory and use the following code block to inlcude all DaVinci functions in your working environment.
+You can download the the repo to your working_directory and use the following code block to inlcude all DaVinci functions in your working environment.

 library(Rcpp)